 The paddles or oars shall have a length of no less than 1,20 metre and the propulsive area shall be no less than 0,15 by 0,30 metre.
-The handle shall be rigid, made of wood or metal, and its diameter shall not be less than 20 millimetres.
+The handle shall be rigid, made of wood, metal or laminated carbon, and its diameter shall not be less than 20 millimeters.